stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Our users are actually customers, and we look out for them and strive to satisfy them.
 Unlike the lying #Clownflare, which wants to be an MITM." by @[brettglass](https://twitter.com/brettglass/status/1118543682385399809)

 "You buy the "free" service with your sites traffic.a.k.a mitm the heck out of you." by @[cireumayn1](https://twitter.com/cireumayn1/status/1114673721355251712)

+"Who the hell is cloudflare and why do they block access" by @[TheCubanEdge](https://twitter.com/TheCubanEdge/status/1120513042704404480)

 "Why should we trust cloudflare to MITM all our traffic as a VPN when there are such bad security practices in place with existing products?" by @[GvilleComputer](https://twitter.com/GvilleComputer/status/1113046802566131713)